microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     <br />

-    - Add the RNBD-RN487x from Device Resources to Project Resources as below:
+    - Add the RNBD-RN487x from Device Resources to Project Resources:

       ![](images/GUID-75D4253D-49BC-487C-BFE3-4BF1438646EC-low.png)

     <br />

-    - Once the RNBD-RN487x driver was loaded to the Project Resources panel, choose USART0 plib selection from UART driver as hint mentioned in below image, in which the GUI will be expanded for another configuration setting tab
+    - Once the RNBD-RN487x driver was loaded to the Project Resources panel, choose the USART0 Peripheral Library (PLIB) selection from UART driver, in which the GUI will be expanded for another configuration setting tab

       ![](images/UART_PLIB_Hint.png)

       ![](images/USART_PLIB_Selection.png)

-6. The **Notifications \[MCC\]** tab will appear after the library addition to describe required actions.
-The library requires the Reset Pin to be "connected to the Module", which needs to be assigned to a pin.
+6. The **Notifications [MCC]** tab will appear after the library addition to describe the required actions.
+The library requires the Reset Pin to be "connected to the module", which needs to be assigned to a pin.
 Select and configure the dependent UART instance under Dependency Selector.

     ![](images/GUID-B93C6167-5693-4253-97A7-E08BE3AAACAC-low.png)

-7. Generating Example Applications:
+7. Generating example applications:

-    -   Enable "Sample Examples" toggle button.
+    -   Enable the "Sample Examples" toggle button.
 Then choose any of the example applications under the "Reference Example" drop-down menu:
         -   Basic Data Exchange
         -   Transparent UART Application